cristian-guerrero/legion-go-tricks/README.md

     - you can read more details about the 144Hz bugs in the [Known Bugs](#known-bugs) section
     - (update) usable workaround here: https://github.com/aarron-lee/LegionGoRefreshRate/
       - the workaround does have some caveats, read the README in the repo for details
+  - there is also a permanent fix, but it currently is complicated to setup for non-technical users
+    - for technical users that would want to attempt the permanent fix, see [here](#fix-60hz-and-144hz-nobaraos)
 ## Known Bugs

 - HHD (Dualsense Emulator) - It should now hide the Xbox controller in steam input, and only show the Dualsense Edge.